pulumi/docs/content/blog/multicloud-app/index.md

 meta_image: "multicloud.png"
 ---

-Kubernetes clusters from the managed offerings of AWS EKS, Azure AKS, and GCP GKE all vary in configuration, management, and resource properties.
-This variance creates unnecessary complexity in cluster provisioning and app deployments, as well as for CI/CD and testing.
+Kubernetes clusters from the managed platforms of AWS Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and GCP Google Kubernetes Engine (GKE) all vary in configuration, management, and resource properties.
+This variance creates unnecessary complexity in cluster provisioning and application deployments, as well as for CI/CD and testing.

 Additionally, if you wanted to deploy the *same* app across multiple clusters